The History Of The Brandy Crusta.

-First printed in the 1862 Bartenders guide by Jerry Thomas, the Brandy Crusta is old as it is delicious.
-The Crusta is considered one of the oldest fancy sours and is named for decorative sugar crusted rim.
-It was invented in the 1850s by Joseph Santini in New Orleans Louisiana, USA and was made to try and improve the taste of the standard sour cocktail.
+First printed in the 1862 Bartenders Guide by Jerry Thomas, the Brandy Crusta is old as it is delicious.
+The Crusta is considered one of the oldest fancy sours and is named for its decorative sugar-crusted rim.
+It was invented in the 1850s by Joseph Santini in New Orleans, Louisiana, USA, and was made to try and improve the taste of the standard sour cocktail.
 You can spot a crusta by its oversized decorative lemon peel that imparts that this is a special elevated sour cocktail.

-These are fantastic cocktails that taste light and delicate while not being overly sour or overly sweet.
-While the standard sour is more flavorful and benefits from sharper more intense spirits this one is different a nicer top shelf spirit actually works better.
-This is because you are not overwhelming the base spirit with a whole ounce of sweetener and citrus and the more subtle finer qualities of a better base spirit can still come through.
-Make this with the perspective that you are not making a strong flavorful cocktail but rather adding subtle flavor and complexity to an already delicious spirit.
+These fantastic cocktails taste light and delicate while not being overly sour or overly sweet.
+While the standard sour is more flavorful and benefits from sharper, more intense spirits, this one is different.
+In my experience, a top-shelf spirit works better.
+This is because you are not overwhelming the base spirit with a whole ounce of sweetener and citrus, and the more subtle finer qualities of a better base spirit can still come through.
+Make this with the perspective that you are not making a solid, flavorful cocktail but adding subtle flavor and complexity to an already delicious spirit.

-There isn’t any one important ingredient in this cocktail but instead all the ingredients coming together in the proper balance. but if I tried to narrow it down I would say the brandy, orange liqueur and gum syrup are the most important parts of this cocktail to get right.
-You want to use a good base spirit for this cocktail as none of the other ingredients are made to mask the flavor of a lower quality spirit.
-So what ever the quality of the base spirit you use will make a meaningful difference in the final product.
-The orange liqueur matters too because cheap orange liqueurs are typically not very good.
-I love buying on value, but I’ve never found a cheaper orange liqueur that also tasted good and with how this drink is structured you will notice a cheap orange liqueur.
-Lastly the gum syrup.
-You can use a standard simple syrup if you prefer and what that will change is the texture of the cocktail.
-Gum Syrup has gum arabic in it and gives the cocktail a velvety texture similar to what egg whites provide.
-A smooth, meringue-y, velvet, dessert like texture.
+There isn’t any single essential ingredient in this cocktail; instead, all the elements come together in the proper balance.
+But if I tried to narrow it down, I would say the brandy, orange liqueur, and gum syrup are the most essential parts of this cocktail.
+You want to use a good base spirit for this cocktail as none of the other ingredients are made to mask the flavor of a lower-quality spirit.
+So whatever the quality of the base spirit will make a meaningful difference in the final product.
+The orange liqueur matters, too, because cheap orange liqueurs are typically not very good.
+I love buying on value, but I’ve never found a cheaper orange liqueur that also tasted good, and with how this drink is structured, you will notice a cheap orange liqueur—lastly, the gum syrup.
+You can use a standard simple syrup if you prefer and what that will change is the cocktail’s texture.
+Gum Syrup has gum arabic and gives the cocktail a velvety consistency similar to what egg whites provide.
+A smooth, meringue-y, velvet, dessert-like texture.
 Standard simple syrup will not add this texture and make for a thinner liquid texture cocktail, but you may prefer that.
-If you like your sours without egg whites then opt for using standard simple syrup but if you like sours with egg whites then buy a bottle of gum syrup and give it a go.
+If you like your sours without egg whites, then opt for using standard simple syrup but if you like sours with egg whites, buy a bottle of gum syrup and give it a go.